 Moving to Singapore as a trailing spouse is sometimes difficult, but it can also provide opportunities beyond your dreams.
 Australian expat Amy Bourke took the opportunity to study, and then start a new business – based on what she thought was missing in the market.
 The result of her hard work?
 SkinFitness, a cool beauty salon right on Shenton Way, and an inspiring story behind it.

-Good skincare and beauty services can and should be affordable and accessible.
-That’s the mantra of Amy Bourke, Aussie founder of new beauty salon SkinFitness.
-We chat with the personable lady boss to find out how her business ticks all the right boxes.
+Amy believes that good skincare and beauty services can and should be affordable and accessible.
+We chat with the personable lady boss to see how she’s put this thought in to action.